filipsnastins/concurrency-control-with-dynamodb/README.md

 that hides the mechanics of a particular database technology and provides a clean interface for querying and persisting business objects.

-Encapsulating the concurrency control mechanisms inside the Repository has an advantage of hiding the complexity of concurrency control from the business logic code.
+Encapsulating the concurrency control mechanisms inside the Repository has the advantage of hiding the complexity of concurrency control from the business logic code.
 This way, from the domain layer point of view, concurrency doesn't exist - when the code is running, it assumes it's the only running process at that time.
-This greatly simplifies the domain layer code and makes it less cluttered with infrastructure concerns.
+It simplifies the domain layer code and makes it less cluttered with infrastructure concerns.

-Concurrency control mechanisms add an additional overhead to the database layer - additional reads, writes, and conditional checks.
-Therefore, the downside of encapsulating concurrency control inside the Repository is that the concurrency control will always be used on database writes, including scenarios where data write anomalies can't occur due to how the application and business logic is designed.
+Concurrency control mechanisms add overhead to the database layer - additional reads, writes, and conditional checks.
+Therefore, the downside of encapsulating concurrency control inside the Repository is that the concurrency control will always be used on database writes, including scenarios where data write conflicts can't occur due to how the application and business logic are designed.
-In that case, the additional resources spent on ensuring data correctness are wasted, rendering the system less performant and more resource intensive.
+In that case, the additional resources spent on ensuring data correctness are wasted, rendering the system less performant and more resource-intensive.

 Another approach to concurrency control is to apply it selectively where necessary or omit it altogether.
-In some use cases, it's possible to order a system's operations and design business objects in a way that minimize or eliminate concurrency anomalies.
+In some use cases, it's possible to order a system's operations and design business objects in a way that minimizes or eliminates concurrency conflicts.
 Shifting some concurrency control mechanisms to the domain layer can help optimize necessary parts of the application.
 This approach is useful in high-performance and low-latency systems, where additional performance overhead of traditional pessimistic and optimistic concurrency control mechanisms is intolerable.
-This excellent talk about [eventual consistency](https://www.infoq.com/presentations/eventual-consistent/) by Susanne Braun gives many practical examples on designing systems in the context of Domain-Driven Design, distributed systems and eventual consistency.
+This excellent talk about [eventual consistency](https://www.infoq.com/presentations/eventual-consistent/) by Susanne Braun gives many practical examples of designing systems in the context of Domain-Driven Design, distributed systems, and eventual consistency.

 ### Pessimistic Locking with Two-Phase Lock